• Skip to primary navigation

 Also called dakbokkeumtang (닭볶음탕) or dakmaeuntang (닭매운탕), dakdoritang (닭도리탕) is a classic chicken dish that’s cooked in a spicy red sauce along with vegetables such as potatoes, carrots, and onions.
 The result is succulent pieces of chicken packed with spicy and savory flavors!
 It’s a highly popular chicken dish both at home and restaurants.

 The name of this dish has been a controversy in Korea.
 Dakdoritang is the name I grew up with.
 Dak means chicken and tang means stew.
-However, in 1980’s, the middle part “dori” became controversial.
+However, in the 1980’s, the middle part “dori” became controversial.
 Some people had an opinion that “dori” originated from a Japanese word, so the Korean government came up with the other names mentioned above.
 In recent years, language scholars have showed a different view, saying that “dori” originated from a pure Korean word dorichida, meaning “cut up.”

-The Chicken
+The chicken

 Dakdoritang is made with small, bone-in chicken pieces.
 In Korea, it’s usually made by cutting up a whole chicken into small pieces.
 Since this dish is commonly made at home, a whole chicken is sold pre-cut at markets in Korea.